petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation.md

 ## Inspecting the Search Bar's Elasticsearch Query

-Liferay's search infrastructure generates a large Elasticsearch request when a user searches form the Search Bar widget.
-To inspect the query that's sent to elasticsearch, to use the _Search Insights_ widget.
+Liferay's search infrastructure generates a large Elasticsearch request when a user searches from the Search Bar widget.
+To inspect the query that's sent to Elasticsearch, use the _Search Insights_ widget.
 For more information see [Search Insights](../search-pages-and-widgets/search-insights.md).

 ## Inspecting any Liferay-Generated Elasticsearch Query